fdefelici/clove-unit/README.md

 # How it works
 `CLove-Unit` is implemented around the following concepts:
-- **Test**: a test is basically a fuction where you can stimulate your code and validate it using assertion
+- **Test**: a test is basically a fuction where you can stimulate your code and validate it using assertions
 - **Suite**: a suite is a set of Tests to be run.
 A Suite allow to execute setup/teardown behaviour for each Test execution (or once for all the Tests).
 - **Runner**: a runner allow execution of a set of Suites and provide results